 Having then spent a few years working within psychiatric hospitals and seeing just how poor mental health can affect lives first hand.
 Coupling that experience with the epidemic of depression within men continuously growing, with statistics such as the most common cause of death in men aged between 20 and 49 being suicide, and 1 in 6 people will have suffered with mental health issues in the last week, I decided it was time to help.

 The Takona name comes from the imaginary car company I created when I was a child, I had a dream to be a car designer as many young boys do, and so I decided that the cars I would design would be for my car company, Takona.
 This name was scrawled underneath every text book car drawing, and so it only seemed appropriate to name my car themed business after my childhood dream.

-I want to tackle the issue, and being from the car world which is predominantly male dominated, where better to start than the community that's given me so much.
+I want to tackle the issue that men don't talk about when they are struggling, and being from the car world which is predominantly male dominated, where better to start than the community that's given me so much.

 The goal of Takona is to help combat the growing epidemic of men's mental health by getting the automotive community engaged and involved with one another.
 The biggest problem facing men today is themselves, and the biggest creator of this issue is the stigma that men can't talk to one another.
 I want to change that.

-The design ethos is to have subtle automotive themes running throughout, to act as a talking point for anyone interested in cars.
-The more people talk, the more they engage, the more positive memories they create, the more likely they are to feel comfortable in sharing their problems, and the less likely they are to suffer.
+The design ethos is to have automotive themes running throughout, to act as a talking point for anyone interested in cars.
+The more people talk, the more they engage, the more likely they are to feel comfortable in sharing their problems, and the less likely they are to suffer.